Lee Jung

-Lee Jung-hee (이정희, born October 24, 1981), better known by his stage name Lee Jung or J. Lee, is a South Korean singer and actor.
+Lee Jung-hee (이정희, born October 24, 1981), better known by his stage name Lee Jung or J. Lee, is a South Korean singer.
 He made his debut as a member of 7 Dayz; Lee has since become a solo singer.
 Although his last album has underperformed, he has continued his popularity by becoming a mainstay on KBS's Heroine 6, becoming part of the "Gag Team 3" with Shin Jung Hwan from Country Kko Kko and Kim Jong Min from Koyote.

 In January 2007, Lee claimed that another singer used his voice to debut.
 He stated that he heard his recording being used by another artist by viewing the performance on television.
 He previously thought the song was going to be his debut song to launch his singing career.
 "Lee Jung lipsynch singer" went on to become most searched keyword at one point.

 He joined the Republic of Korea Marine Corps on October 12, 2008.

 Lee released his 10th anniversary album 'Synergy' in November 2013, including title track "We Loved Together", which is composed and written by 5 o'clock and features Ha Dong Kyun.
 The album also includes "Doesn't Make Sense" which was written by Lee Jand composed by both Lee and Jo Jung-chi as well as his previous digital single, "I Am Sorry" which received attention for being the work of Brave Brothers, "Did You Ever Love" and "Let's Stay Together".

 In July 2015, Lee made an appearance under the pseudonym of 'Tungki' on MBC's King of Mask Singer.
 Tungki came out guns blazing, eliciting a standing ovation from the judges and cheers all around, with a powerful performance of Kim Kyung Ho's “People Who Make Me Sad.”
 With that performance he successfully toppled 'Cleopatra' AKA Kim Yeon Woo who until then had enjoyed a record 10-week long rein as the King of Mask and solidified his reputation as one of Korea's most skilled vocalists.